 We've all been there.
-For a beginner crocheter, a classic Granny Square pattern can look quite complicated.
+For a beginner crocheter, a classic Granny Square pattern can be quite complicated.
 But it's such a wonderful pattern, and a great way for a beginner to learn!
-Before you know it you will crochet blankets or some other larger crochet project, and it all starts with this basic "how to crochet a granny square" pattern.
+Before you know it, you will crochet blankets or some other larger crochet project, and it all starts with this basic "how to crochet a granny square" pattern.

-You can start out with the back block, and expand on your knowledge as your skills grow.
+You can start out with the basic motif, and expand on your knowledge as your skills grow.
 These crochet squares lend themselves to all types of projects.
 Coasters, potholders, blankets, pillows, clothing and pretty much anything you can imagine.

 If only I knew how easy crocheting Granny Squares is!
-They are a basic block, but because of the versatile nature of the stitch and the flow you get into when crocheting granny clusters, they lend themselves to all types of projects.
+They are a basic block, but they lend themselves to all types of projects.

-They're the perfect crochet square for a beginner crocheter, because just changing up the color can already make a huge difference: If you like a traditional granny, you can make them with a black joining.
-But if you like more colors of yarn, you can use the same pattern to create something colourful, like the Colourful Rainbow Granny blanket (a free crochet pattern, by the way).
-It all comes down to remembering basic crochet stitches like chains and double crochet stitches to create a square crochet pattern.
-That's it!
+They're the perfect crochet square for a beginner crocheter, because just changing up the colour can already make a huge difference: If you like a traditional granny, you can make them with a black joining.
+But if you are more into colour, you can use the same pattern to create something colourful, like the Colourful Rainbow Granny blanket (a free crochet pattern, by the way)!

 Or the Vintage sweet shawl, which is a great way to vary on granny squares: granny rows!